-Courses in other colleges Course in the core curriculum Courses in proposer's college that are frequently taken by students in other colleges Change in course sequencing for an ☐ Flags⊠ Courses that have to be Change in admission existing program added to the inventory requirements (external or internal) catalog language (e.g., lists of acceptable courses maintained by department office) SC OPE OF PROPOSED CHANGE: Α. Does this proposal impact other col lleges/schools?
-Yes 🗌 No 🖂 If yes, then how would you do so?
-B. Do you anticipate a net change in the If yes, how many more (or fewer) s he number of students in your college? students do you expect?
-Yes 🗌 No 🖂 C. Do you anticipate a net increase (or college ? r decrease) in the number of students from c outside of your college taking classes in your Yes □ No ⊠ If yes, please indicate the number of of students and/or class seats involved.
-D. - your college taking courses in other colleges ?
-Yes ☐ No ⊠ If yes, please indicate the number of f students and/or class seats involved.
+Courses in other colleges Courses in proposer's college that are frequently taken by students in other colleges ☐ Flags Course in the core curriculum Change in admission requirements (external or internal) Change in course sequencing for an existing program Requirements not explicit in the catalog language (e.g., lists of acceptable courses maintained by department office) Courses that have to be added to the inventory a.
+Does this proposal impact other colleges/schools?
+If yes, then how would you do so?

+4. SCOPE OF PROPOSED CHANGE:

+- b.
+Do you anticipate a net change in the number of students in your college?
+Yes $\Box$ No $\boxtimes$ If yes, how many more (or fewer) students do you expect? - c.
+Do you anticipate a net increase (or decrease) in the number of students from outside of your college taking classes in your college?
+Yes □ No ⊠ - If yes, please indicate the number of students and/or class seats involved. - d.
+Do you anticipate a net increase (or decrease) in the number of students from your college taking courses in other colleges?
+Yes □ No ⊠ If yes, please indicate the number of students and/or class seats involved.
-If 4 a, b, c, or d was answered with yes, please answer the following questions: Not applicable.

-If the proposal has potential budgetary impacts for another college/school, such as requiring new sections or a non-negligible increase in the number of seats offered, at least one contact must be at the college-level.
+If 4 a, b, c, or d was answered with yes, please answer the following questions: If the proposal has potential budgetary impacts for another college/school, such as requiring new sections or a non-negligible increase in the number of seats offered, at least one contact must be at the college-level.